nocti1/HaloCE-Gametype-Editor/README.md

 ![HaloCE Gametype Editor (Information)](assets/interface_settings.png)

-Developed and tested with Halo Custom Edition 1.00.10.0621, but will likely work with other versions too.
+Developed and on Windows 10 with .NET Framework 4.7.2, tested with Halo Custom Edition 1.00.10.0621, but will likely work with other versions too.
-Developed and tested on Windows 10 with .NET Framework 4.7.2, hopefully it works on older versions of Windows too.

 If you can confirm it's working on a different version or you have a bug to report, please raise a GitHub issue, or message me on Discord: `nocti1`